sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

-Sādhaka should meditate on the Devī as on a lotus seat in the [heart lotus](# "That is, not anahata but the small Ishtadevatā lotus below it.")
-After Pūjā to Her, Her Āvarana Devatāsshould be worshipped Her Japa is done 1,200,000 times(twelve lakhs) In vv 4 and 5 Her Dhyāna is given In v.
+Sādhaka should meditate on the Devī as on a lotus seat in the heart lotus[^114] After Pūjā to Her, Her Āvarana Devatāsshould be worshipped Her Japa is done 1,200,000 times(twelve lakhs) In vv 4 and 5 Her Dhyāna is given In v.
 10, the Dharanī Bīja is indicatedThe Rishi is Varāha, the Chhandah is Nivi it, and the Devatā is Dharanī Then follows Tvaritā Vidya who is so called because She grants success to Her worshippers very speedily.
 The worshipper of this Tvaritā mantra is tempted by celestial damsels If the Sādhaka overcomes these temptations then Devī Tvaritā grants all his desues.
 Totalāvidhi is described in vv 64-66 Then Nityā Mantra is indicated and the mode of Her worship laid down.
-V. 84 says that (amongst other fruit secured by this Mantra) if he who is initiated therein thinks of a woman and makes Japa of this Mantra a thousand times, even when [lying on his bed](# "That is, the mantra is so powerful that it may be recited with success under the easiest conditions."), then that woman becomes so maddened by the arrows of Madana the God of love that she comes running to him
+V. 84 says that (amongst other fruit secured by this Mantra) if he who is initiated therein thinks of a woman and makes Japa of this Mantra a thousand times, even when lying on his bed[^115], then that woman becomes so maddened by the arrows of Madana the God of love that she comes running to him

+[^114]: "That is, not anahata but the small Ishtadevatā lotus below it."

+[^115]: "That is, the mantra is so powerful that it may be recited with success under the easiest conditions."

 **————
 CHAPTER XIV**